BaseMax/first-nodejs-graphql/README.md

 Good example for starter and learning GraphQL + NodeJS easily and fastly.
 (Just in 10 minutes)

+If you would like to read more, you can check out official documentation at [here](https://graphql.org/graphql-js/running-an-express-graphql-server/).

 ---------

 # Max Base